lukesmallman1993/Guess-What-Trivia/README.md

  1. Home Page
   - Clicked on all buttons to verify that each one navigated to the right page.
-  - Checked that all buttons reduced and fitted on each device.
+  - Checked and adjusted size of text when necessary to ensure it fits every platform where the app would be used.
-  - Made sure all text was easily visible on all devices.
+  - Made sure all text colours and font was easily visible on all devices.

 2. Quiz Page
- - Checked that all questions where highlighting with green/Red for each answer.
+ - Checked that all questions where highlighting with either green or red depending on the answer being correct/wrong.
  - Checked that the score was increasing with each correct answer.
- - Checked that after selecting a answer the question count will increase and also the question would change.
+ - Checked that after selecting a answer the question count will increase and it would progress to the next question.

 3. End Page
  - Checked to see all buttons where directed to the correct pages.